biwano/vue-forms-mixin/README.md

 Use this property however you like to do whatever you please.

+## Existing validation methods:

+* validateEmail(email): Validates email is an email
+* validateMinChars(text, minChars): Validates that text at least minChars characters
+* validateRequired(text): Validates that text has at least one char
+* validateGreaterThan(number, min): Validates than number is greater than min
+* validatePositive(number): Validates that number is greater then zéro
+* validateMultipleOf(number, mod): validates than number is a multiple of mod
+* validateEqual(text1, text2): Validates than text1 equals text2

 ## FAQ

 ### Can I add my own validation functions